plttn/at-comments/README.md

 that uses the Bluesky jetstream and persists all the relevant post rkeys in a database, so that then my clientside code can just make a request to the API server.

+## Caveats

+This work so far makes a whole lot of assumptions.
+It only tracks a single user currently.
+You could probably add more fields and DID handling to allow for multiple separate Bluesky users to be tracked, but given that I'm probably the only one that will be using it, I'm not too worried about that limitation.